 In 2022, $147,000 of those earnings would be taxed for Social Security, meaning you’d pay $18,228 in Social Security tax.
 The full $155,000 would be subject to Medicare taxes, which would cost $4,495 and make your total tax burden $22,273 before income taxes.

-In fiscal year 2023, the entire $155,000 you earn is subject to both Social Security and Medicare taxes.
+In fiscal year 2024, the entire $155,000 you earn is subject to both Social Security and Medicare taxes.
 In all, you’d pay $23,715.
-That’s $1,442 in additional tax than what you’d have paid the previous year due to the increase in the wage base.
+That’s $1,442 in additional tax than what you’d have paid two years ago due to the increase in the wage base.

 If you formed an S Corp, you might decide to pay yourself a salary of $80,000.
 That means taking the remaining $75,000 as a distribution.